CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

 ![Data Explorer content](/img/cloud-native-workspace/data-explorer/de_connections_content.png)

-If you haven't select any connection, or you want to select a different connection, you can use the button *Add new connection* that appears at the bottom of the tree in the Connection tab.
+If you haven't select any connection, or you want to select a different connection, you can use the button *Add new connection* that appears at the bottom of the tree in the Connection tab:

+![Data Explorer add new connection](/img/cloud-native-workspace/data-explorer/add_the_new_connection.png)

 In the same way you can use the button *Add new subscriptions* from Data Observatory tab, in order to add a new subscription from the **Spatial Catalog**:

-![Data Explorer add new connection](/img/cloud-native-workspace/data-explorer/add_the_new_connection.png)

 ![Data Explorer add new subscriptions](/img/cloud-native-workspace/data-explorer/add_the_new_subscriptions.png)